felixroos/sKAnner/README.md

 this is a little barcode scanner tool for toplap KA.
 It consists of 2 tasks:

-1. scanner.mjs: a node script that receives line inputs, intended for usage with a barcode scanner
+1. scanner.mjs: a websocket server that sends line inputs from the barcode scanner to all connected clients
-2. receiver.mjs: a node script that opens a server, receiving GET requests from the scanner script
+2. receiver.mjs: a node script that connects to the scanner, running actions for scanned codes

 There can potentially be multiple machines running scanners and/or receivers.